sevidmusic/RoadyModuleUtilities/README.md

 ```

-### \Darling\RoadyModuleUtilities\interfaces\utilities\AuthoritiesJsonConfigurationEditor
+### \Darling\RoadyModuleUtilities\interfaces\utilities\ModuleAuthoritiesJsonConfigurationEditor

-A AuthoritiesJsonConfigurationEditor can add or remove Authorities
+A ModuleAuthoritiesJsonConfigurationEditor can add or remove Authorities
 from a specified Modules `authorities.json` configuration file.

 ```